lexra/kpdocker/README.md

 #### Q: While coding python, can we use <TAB> to replace the leading space?
 A: Negative.

-Q: How to Convert YOLOv3 weights to Keres one?
+#### Q: How to Convert YOLOv3 weights to Keres one?

+A: Take the following step:

 ```bash
 /workspace/miniconda/bin/python /data1/keras_yolo3/convert.py `yolov3-tiny.cfg` `yolov3-tiny.weights` yolov3-tiny.h5